 The incredible BJ staff has reimagined much of the programming that was already planned for this year, and imagined new ways to nourish our souls and stay connected even while we are physically distant.
 The many online programs include Kadima@BJ, Morning Coffee Klatsch, Bedtime Story and Shema, and so much more.

 Missed an event?
 Want to re-watch a stream?
 Check out some of our featured programs at your leisure!
 You can now experience many of our VirtuShul events from the comfort of your home — at any time!
 Check back often for new concerts, conversations, and more.

 A Guide to Using Zoom

 We know we are better together than separate.
 Though we are physically distant, our sacred community is strengthened through each shared experience—even if shared through technology.
 We hope you can build these experiences into your new daily routines.

 If you haven’t had the opportunity to experience the proximity of community over Zoom, we encourage you to participate in the coming days.
 We understand the transition to a virtual experience can be challenging for some members.
 Please click here if you are experiencing any trouble with setting up Zoom on your computer, tablet, or smartphone.

-On Shabbat morning, services will begin at 10:00AM via our Livestream and the B’nai Jeshurun Facebook Page.This will be will led from the Sanctuary, with no members present.
+On Shabbat morning, services will begin at 9:30AM via our Livestream and the B’nai Jeshurun Facebook Page.This will be will led from the Sanctuary, with no members present.
+Shabbat Morning Services will also be available on Zoom for members only, via the same link as Kabbalat Shabbat.
 Family Shabbat Morning Services will be offered at the Family Life & Learning Facebook page.